-In holistic care the belief is that you cannot treat only a single aspect of a person because the body, mind and soul are seen as one entity.
-All the parts are interlinked and you cannot feel well until they are all in good health.
+In holistic care, the belief is that you can’t treat only a single aspect of a person because the body, mind, and soul are seen as one entity.
+All the parts are interlinked, and you can’t feel well until they are all in good health.

 The principles of holistic healing

-- That the individual is empowered to determine their care, because everyone has innate healing capabilities.
+- That individuals are empowered to determine their care, because everyone has innate healing capabilities.